Nobody wants to be fired by their home insurer.

 But did you know there are other lesser-known reasons why your insurer may want to give you the boot?

 Some insurance companies, when you call up and ask questions, will log it on your C.L.U.E. report.
-This is a tactic that makes other insurance companies not want to insure you.
+This is a tactic that makes other insurers not want to insure you.

-But the good news is you can order your free C.L.U.E. report once a year just like you can with your credit report.
-If something turns up false, you can challenge it through the dispute process.
+The good news is that you can order your free C.L.U.E. report once a year just like you can with your credit report.
+If something turns up false, you can challenge it through a dispute process.

-There are about 8 million business owners who operate their companies from their homes, according to Susan Schreter, expert on startup sustainability and founder of Start on Purpose.
+There are about 8 million business owners who operate their companies from their homes in the U.S., according to Susan Schreter, expert on startup sustainability and founder of Start on Purpose.

 But home business owners are often surprised to learn that most standard homeowner’s insurance policies don’t offer the same level of insurance coverage they need.
 That can strain the insurer/client relationship and lead to ill feelings that could result in a policy nonrenewal.

-There are 11 breeds of dogs that are verboten to most home insurers.
+There are 11 breeds of dogs that are off-limits to most home insurers.